shirgoldbird/discord-transcription/README.md

-# 👂 Deepgram Recorder Bot
+# 👂 Discord Transcription Bot (ft.
+Deepgram!)

-This example shows how to stream Discord audio to Deepgram.
+This example shows how to stream Discord audio to Deepgram to provide transcriptions of voice calls.

 ## Interface